 The National Cemetery Administration (NCA) honors Veterans and their families with final resting places in national shrines and with lasting tributes that commemorate their service and sacrifice to our Nation.

-• Nearly 23,000 acres from Hawaii to Maine, and from Alaska to Puerto Rico are devoted to memorializing those who served this nation.
+• Nearly 23,000 acres from Hawaii to Maine, and from Alaska to Puerto Rico, are devoted to memorializing those who served the Nation.

 • Nearly 5.3 million people—including 4 million Veterans from the Revolutionary War to the war in Iraq and Afghanistan—are honored with a burial in a VA national cemetery.